janclemenslab/das/README.md

 __Anaconda__: _DeepSS_ is installed using an anaconda environment.
 For that, first install the [anaconda python distribution](https://docs.anaconda.com/anaconda/install/) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html)).

+If you have conda already installed, make sure you have conda v4.8.4+.
+If not, update from an older version with `conda update conda`.

 <!-- ```shell
 curl https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -o miniconda.sh
 sh miniconda.sh -b -p $HOME/miniconda